How To Tell How Much Digital Storage You Will Need

 So, what do you do?

 There are different ways of storing your data, and it’s often helpful to think in terms of storage units rather than gigabytes.
 Your 500 cabinets could fit on a single hard drive, but if the amount of paperwork you have doubles, you’ll need to expand that.
-In addition, you’ll want backups of everything, which increases the demand for storage further.
+In addition, you’ll want a backup and disaster recovery plan, which increases the demand for storage further.

 Servers operate in terms of terabytes (TB), each of which is equal to roughly 1000 GB.
 For a smaller company with a couple dozen staff, a single 2TB server will be sufficient for the documentation you’ll be handling.
 Larger companies will want to upgrade to higher capacity servers, often employing several over time.
-Each of those easily accessible servers could replace thousands of filing cabinets, saving your company physical space, time, and money.
-For even more space and flexibility, you can look to cloud solutions as well.
-This can be particularly useful if you demand information on the go or at many different locations.
+Servers can replace thousands of filing cabinets, benefiting your organization by…

 Variations When Deciding How Much Digital Storage You Will Need